pearsonca/scala-commsim/index.md

 correspond to phenomena we could observe, and likely do observe, if perhaps not very easily for the covert members.
 We have models of such individual and small-group behavior, even if perhaps those are simply story-telling models.
 Likewise, we can engage critically with an explicitly modeled observation process.
 Are we monitoring wifi logins?
 We can grapple with the details of such a system: how are accounts obtained?
 Do people rotate accounts?
 Do businesses rotate accounts?
 Maybe we cannot practically answer these questions, and maybe we do not include all of them in our model - but we can at least acknowledge them.
+These sort of challenges reflect those traditionally possible with good equation-based models.

 None of this discounts the value of network science techniques.
 We suggest that instead one must be cautious in their application when there is not a very